Beth Hart: Better Than Home, Fire on the Floor, Black Coffee & War in My Mind (2015–2019)

 Hart's seventh solo studio album Better Than Home, was released on April 13, 2015, in Europe and on the following day in the US.
 The recording process was "painful" for Hart: the album was produced by Michael Stevens, whose cancer diagnosis pressured Hart into completing the recording of the album in just five days.
 In addition to this, she entered a psych ward twice while making the album.
 Nevertheless, the lead single "Mechanical Heart" charted at number 1 in the "iTunes Blues" song list, and the album entered the album charts in the Netherlands at number 1.
-In the USA the album entered both the Billboard Blues Charts and iTunes Blues Charts at number 1.
+In the US the album entered both the Billboard Blues Charts and iTunes Blues Charts at number 1.
 The album also charted in other countries: number 11 in Germany and 33 in the UK.
 On January 29, 2016, Hart and Jeff Beck released the single "Tell Her You Belong To Me" worldwide on iTunes, after performing the song live on Jools' Annual Hootenanny in 2015/2016 on BBC Two.
 They also performed "Nutbush City Limits" on the show as well.
 At the end of 2015, Mojo magazine ranked the album as the fourth best blues album of the year, while Hart appeared as one of the narrators for the documentary film Unity.

 Hart released her eighth studio album, Fire on the Floor, on October 14, 2016, in Europe, New Zealand and Australia.
 For the rest of the world it was released on February 3, 2017, to coincide with her tour.
 Hart wrote all songs herself, except for "Let's Get Together" (with Rune Westberg) and "Fat Man" (with Glen Burtnik).
 The title track was released first followed by "Love Is a Lie", which is the official first single off the album.

-On January 26, 2018, Beth Hart and Joe Bonamassa released Black Coffee, again produced by Kevin Shirley.
-The album debuted at number 1 on the US Blues Chart, and also in the Dutch album top 100.
+On January 26, 2018, Hart and Bonamassa released Black Coffee, again produced by Kevin Shirley.
+The album debuted at number 1 on the Billboard Blues Chart, and also in the Dutch album top 100.

 On November 30, 2018, Hart released a live concert recording, Live at the Royal Albert Hall, as a video release and a live album on Provogue Records/Mascot Label Group.
 The recordings were captured in May 2018 when she performed at the Royal Albert Hall.

 Hart released her ninth solo studio album, War in My Mind, on September 27, 2019, through Provogue/Mascot Label Group.
 The album became her highest-charting solo album in a number of European markets, including the UK where it reached the Top 20, as well as Germany, where it hit the Top 10.